 Data analysts want access to large volumes of data because, generally speaking, the bigger the sample size, the more accurate the predictions.
-One of the biggest thorns in the side of data analysts is when your organization has a big fat set of data just waiting to be crunched, but it’s wrapped up in red tape being squandered while it ages and becomes less relevant by the day.
-And all because there might possibly be some unprotected personal data elements tucked away in there somewhere, your CISO or your DPO wants to keep it under lock and key.
+However, one of the biggest thorns in the side of data analysts is when your organization has a big fat set of data just waiting to be crunched, but it’s wrapped up in red tape being squandered while it ages and becomes less relevant by the day.
+And all because there might possibly be some unprotected personal data elements tucked away in there somewhere, your CISO or DPO wants to keep it under lock and key.

 The real enemy